Filtering Objects and Jobs

 The filter bar lets you to specify different criteria on which to filter your data.
 You can combine multiple different filters for greater control over your results.

 To use this feature, first choose the field you want to filter your data by, then enter your filter criteria.
 For example, select the "Name" filter then search for "NA12878".
-The filter will be activated when you press or when you click outside of the filter bar.
+The filter activates when you press enter or click outside of the filter bar.

 Filtering Projects